TDG-Platform/docs/ENVI_ClassificationSmoothing.md

-#### Technical Notes

 **Data Structure for Expected Outputs:**

-Your Processed classification file will be written to the specified S3 Customer Location in the ENVI file format and tif format(e.g.  s3://gbd-customer-data/unique customer id/named directory/classification.hdr).
+Your smoothed classification file will be written to the specified S3 Customer Location in the ENVI file format and tif format(e.g.  s3://gbd-customer-data/unique customer id/named directory/classification.hdr).

 For background on the development and implementation of Classification Smoothing refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/classificationtutorial.html)